 (d) How much will it cost to administer this program for subsequent years?

-This amendment is only applicable to the 2021-2022 school year.
+This regulation is primarily related to the 2021-2022 school year and is in response to the COVID-19 pandemic.
+It also contains two minor technical amendments to conform statutory citations.